Dreyfus affair: The trial of Zola

 Zola was sentenced to one year in prison and a fine of 3,000 francs, which was the maximum penalty.
 This harshness was due to the atmosphere of violence surrounding the trial.
 "The excitement of the audience and the exasperation of the crowd in front of the courthouse were so violent that one could fear the worst excesses if the jury acquitted Mr. Zola".
 However, the Zola trial was rather a victory for the Dreyfusards.
 Indeed, the affair and its contradictions had been widely discussed throughout the trial, especially by the military.
 In addition, the violent attacks against Zola and the injustice of the conviction of Dreyfus reinforced the commitment of the Dreyfusards.
 Stéphane Mallarmé declared, "[I am] imbued by the admirable actions [of Zola]" and Jules Renard wrote in his diary: "From tonight I hold on to the Republic that inspires respect in me, a tenderness in me that I do not know.
 I declare that Justice is the most beautiful word in the language of men and I must cry if men no longer understand it".
 Senator Ludovic Trarieux and Catholic jurist Paul Viollet founded the League for the Defence of Human Rights.
-Even more than the Dreyfus Affair the Zola affair resulted in a regrouping of intellectual forces into two opposing camps.
+Even more than the Dreyfus affair the Zola affair resulted in a regrouping of intellectual forces into two opposing camps.

 On 2 April 1898, an application to the Supreme Court received a favourable response.
 This was the court's first intervention in the affair.
 The court upheld the appeal, on the formal grounds that as the alleged libel was against the military court, rather than the minister, it was the military court that should have made the complaint.
-Prosecutor-General Manau supported a review of the Dreyfus trial and strongly opposed the anti-Semites.
+Prosecutor-General Manau supported a review of the Dreyfus trial and strongly opposed the antisemites.
 The judges of the military court, whom Zola had challenged, therefore opened a new suit against him for libel.
 The case was brought before the Assizes of Seine-et-Oise in Versailles where the public was considered more favourable to the army and more nationalistic.
 On 23 May 1898, at the first hearing, Mr. Labori appealed to the Supreme Court regarding the change of jurisdiction, which adjourned the trial and postponed the hearing to 18 July 1898.
 Labori advised Zola to leave France for England before the end of the trial, which the writer did, departing for a one-year exile in England.
 The defendants were convicted again.
 As for Colonel Picquart, he found himself again in prison.